 Sand wedge: This is quite possibly the most versatile wedge you’d have in the bag and is the second wedge you should have after the pitching wedge.
 The loft will range between 54-56 degrees and is normally used for shots between 70-110 yards.

-The reason this wedge is super important is that it can also be used for chip shots around the green and from the sand (obvious, I know).
+The reason this wedge is super important is that it can also be used for chip shots around the green and from the sand.
 You’ll also be able to put more spin on your wedge shots compared to pitching/gap wedges.

 Lob wedge: For average golfers, this is the last wedge you should add to the bag.
-It’s probably the toughest to hit and is mainly used to lob the ball up in the air and land softly.
+It’s probably the toughest to hit and is mainly used to lob the ball up in the air and have the ball land softly.

 These wedges will have between 58 and 60 degrees of loft (sometimes more).
-That said, Hank Haney has said that most golfers shouldn’t use anything with over 58 degrees of loft.
+That said, Hank Haney has said that most golfers shouldn’t use anything with more than 58 degrees of loft.

 Chipper wedge: If you like hitting bump-and-run chips but struggle with consistency, one of these might be worth checking out.
-They’re becoming more and more popular over the years, especially with the mid to high-handicap golfers.
+They’re becoming more and more popular over the years, especially with mid to high handicap golfers.

 They’re basically a lower lofted wedge with a shorter shaft.
 You take a putter-style stroke and the ball should pop up and roll out.
 They’re only used for shots within 30-40 yards of the green.